 Java ExecutorService

-The Java ExecutorService is the interface which allows us to execute tasks on threads asynchronously.
-The Java ExecutorService interface is present in the java.util.concurrent package.
-The ExecutorService helps in maintaining a pool of threads and assigns them tasks.
+The Java ExecutorService is the interface that allows us to execute tasks on threads asynchronously.
+It is present in the java.util.concurrent package.
+The ExecutorService helps maintain a pool of threads and assigns them tasks.
 It also provides the facility to queue up tasks until there is a free thread available if the number of tasks is more than the threads available.

 Java ExecutorService